 - Again, I recommend Rodale’s Basic Organic Gardening: A Beginner’s Guide to Starting a Healthy Garden.
 It’s a super resource that you will use year after year!

-- Interested in building a Raised Garden bed?
-Here’s a great article on 5 different ways to create raised beds in your yard, and detailed instructions on how to build a raised bed from lumber planks.
-And here are some more tips about Raised Bed Gardening.
+- Interested in building a Raised Garden Bed?
+Here’s a great article on 6 different ways to create raised beds in your yard.

 - And to find your first and last frost dates Dave’s Garden has a quick zip code lookup feature that can help you out!